 - b.
-If different, provide the ratios and group size requirements for the license-exempt center-based providers who receive CCDF funds under the following age groups:
+If different, provide the ratios and group size requirements for the license-exempt centerbased providers who receive CCDF funds under the following age groups:

-- i. [x] Not applicable.
-There are no differences in ratios and group size requirements.
+- i.
+In the second second

 - ii.
-Infant:
+Infant: NA

 - iii.
-Toddler:
+Toddler: NA

 - iv.
-Preschool:
+Preschool: NA

 - v.
-School-Age:
+School-Age: NA

 - vi.
-Mixed-Age Groups:
+Mixed-Age Groups: NA

 - c.
 Licensed CCDF family child care home providers:

 - i.
 Infant (if applicable)

 Ratio: If only one provider is present, no more than four of the children may be under the age of two years, and no more than three of those children may be under the age of one.
-If a family day care assistant is present, no more than eight children may be under the age of two ii.
-Toddler (if applicable)
+If a family day care assistant is present, no more than eight children may be under the age of two.